Dean: Aileen Beard, Ph.D.

 The school major is intended for students who are not seeking a baccalaureate degree in any other program at the College.
 For this reason, the school major ordinarily is not an appropriate second major.
 Students earning a Bachelor of Arts degree at the College must earn 128 semester credits (with a minimum of 42 credits at the 3000-level or higher), satisfy the requirements of Veritas General Education, and fulfill the requirements for a major.

 The school major in Natural Sciences requires a minimum of 36 credits in courses that carry a BIO, CHM, MTH, NSC, or PSC prefix.
 Of the 36 credits, 20 must be earned in one natural science department and 16 credits must be chosen from courses at the 3000-level or higher.
-The balance of credits needed for graduation should be selected in consultation with the student's academic adviser and the Dean to ensure that the student's individual educational and career objectives can be attained.
+The balance of credits needed for graduation should be selected in consultation with the student's academic advisor and the Dean to ensure that the student's individual educational and career objectives can be attained.

 The school major in Social Sciences requires a minimum of 36 credits in courses that carry a PSY, SOC, GER, ECN, or POL prefix.
 At the Dean's discretion, courses with other prefixes that have a strong social science emphasis may be counted toward the major.
 The 36 credits must be distributed such that 16 credits are at the 3000-level or higher, at least 16 credits are earned in one department, and at least 8 credits are earned in a second department.
 The B.A. in Social Sciences may provide good preparation for graduate work in many professions such as law, management, and social work.
 Students preparing for professional study should work closely with their advisors to select an appropriate sequence of courses.
 The B.A. in Social Sciences does not provide sufficient depth to prepare for graduate study in any of the social sciences.

-A student seeking to earn a B.A. in the Natural or Social Sciences should first schedule an appointment with the Dean of the School of Sciences or a designated adviser to discuss the appropriateness of the Natural Science or Social Science major and a proposed course of study.
+A student seeking to earn a B.A. in the Natural or Social Sciences should first schedule an appointment with the Dean of the School of Sciences or a designated advisor to discuss the appropriateness of the Natural Science or Social Science major and a proposed course of study.

 Students admitted to a School of Sciences major a student must be in good academic standing at the College and shall earn a minimum of C- in all courses applied toward the major to be retained.
 A cumulative grade point average of 2.0 is required for graduation.